 Heading further from Patan Durbar Square towards Pashupatinath Temple, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view open cremation.

 If you are to visit this spot during the Shivaratri Festival which falls during the month of February, an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees can be viewed.

-Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupa dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist religion followers.
+Finally, your tour will end after visiting Bouddhanath Stupa, one of the biggest stupa dedicated to Buddhism, a culturally mixed area for both Hindu and Buddhist followers.